Effective homemade herbal mosquito repellent

-Mosquitoes carry Dengue Fever, Malaria, West Nile Virus, and other serious illness.
-In our area, while its rare that some of these tropical diseases break out, mosquitoes traumatize children, and their bites are annoying, in the least and can lead to infection.
-The heavy rains and local flooding we are experiencing in BC, make it more likely that the mosquito population will be troublesome this summer.
+Mosquitoes carry Dengue Fever, Malaria, West Nile Virus, and other serious illnesses.
+In our area, while it’s rare that some of these tropical diseases break out, mosquitoes traumatize children, and their bites are annoying, in the least and can lead to infection.
+The heavy rains and local flooding we are experiencing in BC, making it more likely that the mosquito population will be troublesome this summer.

 My daughter is off to Pines Bible Camp to counsel for the summer.
-Last night I made a huge bottle of nontoxic, herbal mosquito repellent to keep her comfortable and safe, with enough to share with the campers.
+Last night I made a huge bottle of non-toxic, herbal mosquito repellent to keep her comfortable and safe, with enough to share with the campers.
 Herbal mosquito repellent is even more effective when a group of people are wearing it.
-In fact, Sarah reports that the mosquitoes swarm those poor, misguided souls wearing DEET based repellent, when she shows up with herbal BUG-OFF spray.
+In fact, Sarah reports that the mosquitoes swarm those poor, misguided souls wearing DEET based repellent when she shows up with herbal mosquito repellent.
 This spray works on mosquitoes, ticks, black flies, no-see-ums, fleas, and lice.
-The spray acts as an insecticide, too, and its safe and effective for humans and other mammals.
+The spray acts as an insecticide, too, and it’s safe and effective for humans and other mammals.

 This recipe makes 500 ml of herbal mosquito repellent:

 1 — 500 ml (pint) amber glass bottle (you can upcycle a bottle that essential oils came in or use an olive oil bottle)

 2 tbsp (30ml) Organic Tea Tree E.O.

 2 tsp.
 (10 ml) Lavender E.O.